Barawa2/Elly/README.md

   - Grouping data
   - Generate Rank
 ## Analysis
-The following insights were uncovered from the dataset
+The following insights were uncovered from the dataset:
+1. Top five products for each category based on highest total sales.